 This item was heard at FERC on October 23, 2020 and the initial presentation provided a general overview of various initiatives.
 The Committee's comments included the importance of increasing commercial Class A office space, within hospitality further embracing arts and culture, supporting programs encouraging working virtually from Miami Beach, and focusing on economic development.
 The Committee's direction was to come back on a monthly basis to hear presentations by the lead departments regarding progress towards specific initiatives.
 In November, the FERC focused on a presentation from Spectra regarding potential sponsorships and naming rights.
 In December and January, the main topic was business attraction and retention as well as potential economic incentives by Economic Development.
 In February, the focus was a presentation by the Property Management Department regarding the Asset Inventory Study recently completed by CBRE and follow up from Economic Development.
-In March, Property Management identified a short list of vacant parcels for the Committee to review for potential sale.
-For this meeting, Property Management will provide additional detail regarding the Asset Inventory Study.
+In March and April, Property Management identified a short list of vacant parcels for the Committee to review for potential sale.
+For this meeting, Property Management will provide additional detail regarding the potential value of a short list of vacant parcels requested by the Committee that were identified in the Asset Inventory Study.